Set Microsoft Edge as default browser using Microsoft Intune

 Assignments Tab

-Either Add all devices or an Azure AD security group containing specific devices.
+Either add all devices or create an Entra security group containing specific devices.

 Assign the profile to either All devices or an Azure AD security group